chandlerwall/Wiselo/README.md

 # Wiselo

-Wiselo is a toy application that demonstrates Swift, SwiftUI, Combine, and swift-composable-architecture concepts through a simple user interace.
+Wiselo is a toy application that demonstrates Swift, SwiftUI, Combine, and [swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) concepts through a simple user interace.
+The application targets iOS 15 to explore the latest SwiftUI enhancements (e.g., `ToolbarItemPlacement.keyboard` and `@FocusState`).

 | Light | Dark |
 | :---: | :---: |